epic-kitchens/epic-fields-code/README.md

     --frames-root example_data/P28_101/
 ```

-To draw a 3D line, one option is to download the COLMAP format data and use COLMAP GUI.
+To draw a 3D line, one option is to download the COLMAP format data and use COLMAP GUI to click on points.